Protecting your eyes in the summer

 - Wear wraparound sunglasses

 - Keep your windows and doors closed

 If you wear contact lenses, make sure that you maintain a daily cleaning routine with your recommended solution.
-This will help prevent the build of allergens on the surface of your contact lenses.
-Alternatively you could consider using daily disposable lenses, ensuring that you are free from all risks of contamination and discomfort.
+This will help prevent the building of allergens on the surface of your contact lenses.
+Alternatively, you could consider using daily disposable lenses, ensuring that you are free from all risks of contamination and discomfort.

 Safety first when swimming